christinapomykal/matplotlib-challenge/00README.md

 ## Observations and Insights

 This project analyzes 2 datasets from a mice study screening for potential anti-cancer pharmaceuticals.
 The study treated 249 mice with 10 different drug regimens over the course of 45 days, and tumor development was measured at various timepoints.
-The drug of interest, Capomulin, is compared to the other regimens, and found to be the most promising.
+The drug of interest, Capomulin, is compared to the other regimens.

 ### Data analysis